Table Of Contents

 The idea of Modi retiring at 75 stems from a supposed BJP tradition.

-Some point to past leaders like Anandiben Patel, who stepped down as Gujarat’s Chief Minister at 75 in 2016, or election candidates occasionally sidelined after that age.
+Some point to past leaders, such as Anandiben Patel, who stepped down as Gujarat’s Chief Minister at 75 in 2016, or election candidates who are occasionally sidelined after reaching that age.

 However, here is the twist: BJP leaders insist this is not a hard rule.